Understanding the SOAP Protocol

-- Upon checking – Create sample request for all operation' creates a sample request for all the available operations in the given WSDL.
+- Create sample request for all operations?
+It creates a sample request for all the available operations in the given WSDL.
 As soon as you enter the WSDL address, this option is checked automatically.
 You may uncheck it.

-- Upon checking – Create, a Test Suite for the imported WSDL' creates a test suite within the project for the imported WSDL.
+- Create, a Test Suite for the imported WSDL: Creates a SoapUI test suite within the project for the imported WSDL.

-- Upon Checking – Relative Path' enables the user to save all the files relative to the project file.
+- Relative Paths: It enables the user to save all the files relative to the project file.

-- Expand the first request and double click on the 'Request1'.
-It will display the SOAP request in the XML format.
+Then Click on ‘OK’.
+It will display the SOAP request in the XML format

 - Click on the submit button